 UNEMPLOYMENT BENEFITS & SSD BENEFITS

-CAN YOU COLLECT UNEMPLOYMENT BENEFITS AND ALSO APPLY FOR SOCIAL SECURITY DISABILITY BENEFITS?
+CAN YOU COLLECT UNEMPLOYMENT BENEFITS AND ALSO APPLY FOR SSD BENEFITS?

 Many people collect unemployment benefits after they lose a job.
 Sometimes, people file for unemployment benefits, thinking they will soon return to work.
 However, they then realize a disability is going to prevent them from returning to work.

 When you collect unemployment benefits, the law says you are stating that you are “willing and able to work.”
-In fact, you usually must apply for a certain number of jobs every week in order to keep receiving benefits.
+In fact, you usually must apply for a certain number of jobs every week in order to be paid benefits.
 If you don’t do this, your benefits cease.

-By contrast, when you file for Social Social Security disability benefits, you are stating you cannot work for at least one year due to a disability.
-You can file for disability benefits online at Social Security’s website.
+By contrast, when you file for Social Social Security benefits, you are stating you cannot work for at least one year due to a disability.
+You can file for SSDI benefits on Social Security’s website.

-Officially, Social Security says that collecting unemployment benefits is not a bar to receiving disability benefits.
-However, ALJ’s will often consider whether you are collecting unemployment benefits during the period of time you are also claiming disability.
+Officially, the SSA says that getting unemployment benefits is not a bar to getting SSDI benefits.
+However, ALJ’s will often consider whether you are paid unemployment benefits during the period of time you say you can’t work due to disability.
 Some think this should result in an overpayment case.

-At your disability hearing, the judge may point out that you while you were receiving unemployment benefits you were saying you could work.
-The judge may also say that at the same time, your application for disability says you cannot work.
-Next, the judge may ask you to explain this discrepancy.
+At your SSD hearing, the judge may point out that you while you were getting paid unemployment benefits you were saying you could work.
+The judge may also say that at the same time, your application for SSDI benefits says you cannot work.
+Next, the judge may ask you to explain this inconsistency.

 UTAH UNEMPLOYMENT BENEFITS